 Policy and Advocacy: This award will go to programs or projects that advocate for systems change for the benefit of family / informal caregivers or care recipients with Alzheimer's disease or related dementias.
 These efforts could focus on legislation, executive or administrative changes, advocacy campaigns, or any other action to strengthen the public or private sector's recognition and support of family / informal caregivers.

 Applications are available online only.
-The closing deadline for 2015 applications is Friday, September 18, 2015, 5 p.m.
+The final closing deadline for 2015 applications has now been extended to Friday, October 9, 2015, 5 p.m.
 (Pacific Time).
 Award recipients will be honored at the 2016 Annual Conference of the American Society on Aging (ASA).
 Participants will be invited to present information about their awarded program or project at the conference.
 Travel stipends will be available for the conference.

 Eligibility and Submission Conditions